COVID-19 Response: Building Higher Learning Resilience in the Face of Epidemics

 Group Lead: Michelle Stack (Educational Studies)

-- An application for a large grant to fund implementation of the plan developed by the group (2021)
+- Grant application to fund implementation of the plan developed by the group

 Are you interested in receiving the Peter Wall Institute monthly newsletter?
 If so, click here.